A person holding dirt with a plant in it.

 Transparency and Accountability: Promote transparency and accountability in resource management, including open communication and data disclosure.
 We’ve all seen examples of organizations that mismanaged ethics and found themselves in the public eye for all the wrong reasons.
 Do right, and you won’t go wrong.

 Innovation and Adaptability: Foster innovation, adapt to change, and drive strategies that ensure long-term resource sustainability.
-It doesn’t matter what function you are in today—every part of an organization has a role to play.
+It doesn’t matter what function you are in today.
+Every part of an organization has a role to play.

 Categories